lukaskleinschmidt/kirby-laravel-vite/README.md

 ## Installation

-As with most Kirby plugins, you can use three different methods of installation:
+As with most Kirby plugins, you can use one of three different methods of installation:

 ### Composer
 ```